manuelbieh/react-book/basics/excursus-es2015+.md

 The asynchronous `getUser()` function is called to obtain information about a user with their `id`.
 Using its `getFriends()` method, we can obtain a list of all of their friends.
 To collect the first friend's \(`friends[0]`\) user settings, the `getSettings()` method is called.
 If this friend has allowed email notifications, an email is sent to him.
 We react asynchronously to the response of the mail server.

-Albeit this example being relatively simple, the code is nested **6 layers** deep - and we are not even taking care of explicit error handling or edge cases.
+Despite this example being relatively simple, the code is nested **6 layers** deep — and we are not even taking care of explicit error handling or edge cases.
 Working with callbacks can become cumbersome and confusing quickly, especially one callback functions will trigger further callback functions, as in our example.
 It comes as no surprise that this is often called **Callback Hell** or the **Pyramid of Doom**.

 Let us rewrite this and assume that our fictional API methods will each return a promise: